addresscloud/terraform-aws-tile-service/README.md

 ### Custom Authorization

-The module supports reference to an authorizer (Lambda) function, which is created outside of the module.
+The module supports reference to a Lambda authorizer function, which is created outside of the module.
 Custom Access Control headers for CORS can also be configured.
-See [examples/authorization](examples/authorization) for a complete example.
+See [examples/lambda-authorizer](examples/lambda-authorizer) for a complete example.

 ### Deployment Trigger

-// TODO
+The module supports the `api_deployment_trigger` for fine-grained control of API deployments.
+See [examples/deployment-trigger](examples/deployment-trigger) for details.

 ### API Key Configuration